HimanshuGarg47/API_assignment/README.md

-# Art Gallery API
+# Client Artist Work API EndPoints

-This is a Django REST API for an art gallery.
 It allows users to view, search, and filter works of art, as well as register for an account.

 ## Installation